DanielGarciaGuillen/html5canvas/README.md

 ## Getting Started

-Click mouse and move it to enjoy a colorful experience.
+Click your mouse and move it to enjoy a colorful experience =).

 ## Demo